nanoframework/Samples/samples/Json nanoFramework/README.md

 # nanoFramework Json sample

+**NOTE: THIS SAMPLE USES A DEPRECIATED LIBRARY.**
+Please see: https://github.com/nanoframework/lib-nanoFramework.Json/tree/develop/nanoFramework.Json.Test for an updated sample usage.

 Shows how to use the nanoFramework Json library to store and retrieve configuration from storage.

 > **Note:** This sample is part of a large collection of nanoFramework feature samples.